-The curriculum emphasizes the basics of vocal technique, sight-reading, music theory, and music history.
-Students in Choir are expected to participate in one evening concert each semester.
 This is a year-long course that explores choral music from a wide variety of cultures and time periods through study and performance.
 The core curriculum emphasizes the basics of vocal technique, sight-reading, music theory, and music history.
 Students will participate in after school concerts and UIL assessment.
-After school rehearsals may be required.
-Students participate in multiple performances per semester.
-These performances are a major part of their grade.
+These performances are a major part of their grade, and after school rehearsals may be required.

-Technical Theatre I 0H82 GRADE: 8 PEIMS: #03250500
+\Technical Theatre I GRADE: 8